 The business plan assumes that over the five-year period, some communities will elect to move through sequential steps of preliminary assessments and site evaluations.
-As communities advance in the site selection process, work will proceed together with the involvement of surrounding communities and Aboriginal peoples.
-It is also assumed that the NWMO will select sites for detailed characterization and initiate this intensive phase of work in the latter half of the planning period.
+As communities advance in the site selection process, work will proceed together with the involvement of Aboriginal peoples and surrounding communities.
+The NWMO may select sites for detailed characterization by the end of the planning period.
 Work plans for the 2014 to 2018 period will ensure that the NWMO is prepared to support all aspects of the site selection process.

 Successful implementation of the siting process will require a good understanding of regional priorities, politics and key players.
-The NWMO will assist interested communities in engaging surrounding communities, the region, and provincial and Aboriginal governments. in a regional study of environmental, social, cultural and economic effects, and detailed site investigations.
-Involvement of regional representatives will help ensure that the broad range of potential effects associated with implementation at a particular site are recognized and considered.
+The NWMO will assist interested communities in engaging surrounding communities, the region, and provincial and Aboriginal governments, in a regional study of environmental, social, cultural and economic effects, and detailed site investigations.
+Involvement of regional representatives will help ensure that the broad range of potential effects, both positive and negative, associated with implementation at a particular site are recognized and considered.
 Involvement of those along the transportation route, as a large group with a shared interest, will ensure that effects associated with the transportation of used nuclear fuel are taken into account in decision-making on a preferred site.
 The NWMO must work to assist provincial governments to become informed and ready to support community interest, and address inquiries about Crown land, and provincial regulations and approvals.

-Throughout the siting process, the NWMO will support and assist communities to build understanding of Adaptive Phased Management, to address questions and concerns, including how used nuclear fuel will be contained and isolated from groundwater, people and the environment.
-The NWMO also supports communities to build understanding of how the project may affect a community's ability to achieve its long-term plan; to engage citizens, surrounding communities and Aboriginal peoples; and to assess community willingness to host the project.
-Funding will be provided to support interested communities as they work through each step.
-To assist communities in capacity building, the NWMO will provide funding and support through a program collaboratively developed with communities involved in the site selection process.
+Throughout the siting process, the NWMO will support and assist communities to build understanding of Adaptive Phased Management and to address questions and concerns, including how used nuclear fuel will be contained and isolated from groundwater, people and the environment.
+The NWMO also supports communities to build understanding of how the project may help or hinder a community's ability to achieve its long-term plan; to engage citizens, surrounding communities and Aboriginal peoples; and to assess community willingness to host the project.
+Funding and resources will be provided to support interested communities as they work through each step.
+To assist communities in capacity building, the NWMO will provide funding and resources through a program collaboratively developed with communities involved in the site selection process.
+As the siting process advances, funding and resources will also be provided to Aboriginal peoples and communities in the surrounding area.